mindfulness-at-the-computer/git-info/git_glossary.md

 ## references
 A string name that points to a commit.
 A reference also includes information about where the [commit](#commit) is located.
-For fork/clone style development the commit will be in one of three locations.
+For fork-clone style development the commit will be in one of three locations.

-1. The local clone
+1. A local clone on a developer's computer
 1. The origin repository in the cloud
-1. The upstream repository
+1. The upstream repository in the cloud